cobinrox/wapSetUp/README.md

 2) Edit the __`init/hostapd.conf.hot`__ file and enter your preferred SSID; the default value is `wifi_fuzzy`

-3) Edit the __`init/2_n2h_setHostIP.sh`__ file and set your preferred static/host IP if defferent than the default value of `192.168.42.1`
+3) Edit the __`init/2_n2h_setHostIP.sh`__ file and set your preferred static/host IP if different than the default value of `192.168.42.1`

 4) Execute the `init/0_n2h_install.sh` script *AS SUDO*.
 This will download and install hostapd and isc-dhcp-server.

-5) Repeat for scripts 1 through 4.
+5) Repeat (execute as SUDO) for scripts 1 through 4.
 These will set up/configure hostapd and isc-dhcp-server.

 6) Run script 6, which will run hostapd and broadcast the SSID.